Casement Windows vs. Double-Hung Windows

 When selecting between double hung windows and casement windows, practical aspects like screens and cleaning often play a significant role in the decision-making process.
 Each window type offers unique features that impact how homeowners interact with and maintain their windows on a daily basis.

 For casement windows, screens are typically installed on the interior side of the window frame.
 This interior placement shields the screens from harsh weather and exterior debris, making them less prone to damage and easier to keep clean.
-The design of casement windows also allows for convenient cleaning of the exterior glass from inside the home.
+The design of casement windows also allows for convenient cleaning of both the interior and exterior glass surfaces from inside the home.
 Many casement styles feature innovative hardware, such as the Easy Wash hinge, which creates space between the window sash and the frame, providing easy access to both sides of the glass without the need to go outside.

 Ultimately, the choice between casement and double hung windows comes down to your specific needs for functionality, energy efficiency, and ease of maintenance.
 Whether you prefer the modern, unobstructed view and tight seal of casement windows or the classic appeal and flexible ventilation of double hung windows, understanding these practical considerations will help you make a better choice for your home’s style, comfort, and long-term efficiency.